 the

-leave.
-Sorry.
+then leave—sorry.
 I think the city started to creep back into my parlance there.
-I became a bit more poetic/ambiguous/self-protective (?) but now I’m back in this multi-textured, multi-patterened, multi-decaded lobby and it’s 2am and I’m going to be very real with you again.
+I became a bit more poetic/ambiguous/self-protective (?) … but now I’m back again in this multi-textured, multi-patterned, multi-decaded lobby and it’s 2am and I’m going to be very real with you again.
 Cold coffee in front of me, parcel of chocolate from Ella, melting…

 You’re such an amazing writer Tilly!
 It’s such a treat to get your stories!
 I didn’t realise that you have 3 extra siblings now!